 Real estate syndication is a partnership between several investors.
 They combine their skills, resources, and capital to purchase the co-ownership of an undervalued property they otherwise couldn’t afford on their own with no risk or involvement in management; this allows them all profit if it increases significantly in value!
+There’s three major components in any real estate syndication – the general partnership, the limited partnership, and the investment opportunity itself.

 There are usually two types of partners in syndication: the general partners and limited partners.